chombo-discharge/chombo-discharge/doc/sphinx/source/Basics.rst

 Chombo basics
 =============

+To fully understand this documentation the user must be familiar with Chombo.
-This documentation uses class names from Chombo, and the most relevant Chombo data structures are summarized here.
+This documentation uses class names from Chombo and the most relevant Chombo data structures are summarized here.
 What follows is a *very* brief introduction to these data structures, for in-depth explanations please see the Chombo manual.

 Real